telerik/blazor-docs/knowledge-base/listview-kb-display-items-horizontally.md

 ---
-title: Displaying ListView Items Horizontally in Blazor
+title: Display ListView Items Horizontally in Blazor
 description: Learn how to arrange the items in a TelerikListView for Blazor horizontally using custom CSS styles.
 type: how-to
 page_title: How to Arrange Telerik Blazor ListView Items Horizontally
 slug: listview-kb-display-items-horizontally
-tags: listview, blazor, layout, horizontal, css, styling
+tags: listview, blazor, layout, css, styling
 res_type: kb
 ticketid: 1649286
 ---